micronDLA/SDK/README.md

 ./compile -m <model.onnx> -i 224x224x3 -o instructions.bin
 ```
 Where `-i` is the input sizes: width x height x channels.
-After creating the `instructions.bin`, you can run the following command to execute it:

-`./simpledemo -i <picturefile> -c <categoriesfile> -s ./instructions.bin -b <bitfile.bit>`

-`-b` option will load the specified DLA bitfile into a FPGA card.
-Loading the FPGA and bringing up the HMC will take a maximum of five minutes.
-Loading the FPGA only fails when there are no FPGA cards available.
-If you find issues in loading FPGA check out [Troubleshooting](#11-troubleshooting-and-qa).
-After the first run, the DLA will be loaded in the FPGA card.
-The following runs will not need to load the DLA bitfile anymore.
-You can run the network on the DLA with this command, which will find the FPGA card that was loaded with the DLA:
+After creating the `instructions.bin`, you can run the network on the DLA with this command, which will find the FPGA card that was loaded with the DLA:

 `./simpledemo -i <picturefile> -c <categoriesfile> -s ./instructions.bin`